 Primarily a residential area, Moss Side lies between Rusholme and Hulme.
-Former home to Manchester City FC's stadium, Moss Side is characterised by deep community spirit with a number of local community and voluntary groups providing social support, cultural, and leisure opportunities.
-The centrally located Moss Side Community Allotment involves volunteers who grow and make available locally produced organic food.
+Former home of Manchester City FC's stadium, Moss Side is characterised by a deep community spirit, with a number of local community and voluntary groups providing social support, cultural and leisure opportunities.
+The centrally located Moss Side Community Allotment involves volunteers in growing and making available locally produced organic food.

-Did you know that Moss Side is home to the Whitworth Park and the Whitworth Art Gallery, the first English gallery in a park?
+Did you know...Moss Side is also home to the Whitworth Park and the Whitworth Art Gallery, founded in 1889 as the first English gallery in a park.

-There are regular bus services to the City Centre and Piccadilly Station, and it is only a 10-15 minute walk to the universities.
+There are regular bus services to the City Centre and Piccadilly Station, and only 10-15 minutes' walk to the universities.